Dollar-Cost Averaging: Bitcoin's Secret Weapon

 But you could have also spread your investments out; perhaps you instead spent USD 100.00 on Ether once every month for a year starting last July.
 You'd still spend only your USD 1,200, but due to the rises and falls in Ether's price, you would have actually bought around ETH 0.81118505.
 The ability to gather larger amounts of ETH when prices were lower combined with the general upward trend would mean that your USD 1,200.00 would have transformed into USD 1,479.32—a 24.91% return after only a year!

 So whether you see small returns or large ones, Invity sees a dollar-cost averaged savings-style approach as a real breakthrough for the crypto industry.
 After all, more traditional assets like 401(k)s and IRAs already typically rely on small regular contributions.
-That's why we've included the recurring purchase DCA feature into our new mobile app as well helped integrate it into the Trezor hardware wallet.
+That's why we've included the recurring purchase DCA feature into our mobile app.
 You can also take advantage of our Buy crypto feature for greater manual control over your crypto purchases.
 Now with your knowledge of dollar-cost averaging, you're ready to take your future into your own hands and make crypto part of your portfolio!